 6.2.1.1 RTT communication

-Where ICT supports two-way voice communication in a specified context of use, the ICT shall allow a user to communicate with another user by RTT.
+Where ICT provides a means for two-way voice communication and has, or has the ability to connect to, a display and text entry mechanism, the ICT shall allow users to communicate by RTT.

-NOTE 1: The RTT capability can be provided as a factory default or added later.

-NOTE 2: Provision of RTT may require additional service provision, additional hardware and/or software which may be provided separately or together.
+NOTE: This provision does not require a hardware display or keyboard to be added to a product if the product does not have one, nor adding hardware to support the ability to connect to a display or keyboard, wired or wirelessly, if the hardware does not already have it.

 6.2.1.2 Concurrent voice and text

-Where ICT supports two-way voice communication in a specified context of use, and enables a user to communicate with another user by RTT, it shall provide a mechanism to select a mode of operation which allows concurrent voice and text.
+Where ICT supports two-way voice communication and enables users to communicate by RTT, it shall allow concurrent voice and text on a single user connection.

-NOTE: The availability of voice and RTT running concurrently can allow the RTT to replace or support voice and transfer additional information such as numbers, currency amounts and spelling of names.
+NOTE 1: The availability of voice and RTT running concurrently can also allow the RTT to replace or support voice and transfer additional information such as numbers, currency amounts and spelling of names.

+NOTE 2: Single user connection means a single act of setting up a connection to the end point (even though this may include several technical channels it appears to the user like a single connection act).

+NOTE 3: During multi-party communication it is expected that RTT can be handled in a single field and that “turn taking” will take place (as it does in voice) with chat used by both voice and RTT users for communication while someone else is speaking.

 6.2.2 Display of Real-time Text